mkazuyuki/expether/ExpEther-QSG.md

 ## Apply the configuration
 - Click [File] > [Apply Configuration]
-- Reboot all servers by "clpstdn -r" command and wait for the completion of starting of the cluster *EE-Cluster**
+- Reboot all servers by "clpstdn -r" command and wait for the completion of starting of the *EE-Cluster*